2018 Columbus Crew SC season: Preseason

 On October 5, 2017, Crew SC were announced as a participant in the 2018 Carolina Challenge Cup, the fifth time that the club was to participate in the tournament.
 Columbus entered the event as defending champions.
 On November 13, 2017, the club announced that they would also take part in the inaugural Pacific Rim Cup during preseason.
 Crew SC were joined by Vancouver Whitecaps FC from MLS, as well as Hokkaido Consadole Sapporo and Iwaki FC from Japan.
 Columbus was drawn against Consadole Sapporo, with the winner advancing to the championship match and the loser going to the third place match.
+During preseason Crew SC called up Sean Zawadzki, Aboubacar Keita and Colin Biros from the academy to participate with the first team.